vtexdocs/dev-portal-content/docs/vtex-io/App-Guides/ab-tests/vtex-io-documentation-running-native-ab-testing.md

 A/B testing involves comparing traffic between two store workspaces and helps you determine which one performs better in terms of user engagement and conversions.
 To execute an A/B test, you can use the VTEX IO CLI or the [A/B Tester Admin app](https://developers.vtex.com/docs/guides/vtexarg-abtester).

+> ⚠️ A/B tests have a maximum duration of 30 days from its start.
+After this period, the test may end automatically without notice.

 ## Before you begin

 Ensure you have the [VTEX IO CLI](https://developers.vtex.com/docs/guides/vtex-io-documentation-vtex-io-cli-installation-and-command-reference) installed on your machine.